Hans Memling / Vase of Flowers

 Don't have an account?
 Sign up!

-David Herman about 2 years ago
+David Herman almost 3 years ago

 Beautiful job Nathan.
 Rarely do personal pieces, posts, or tweets strike me as heartfelt and genuine.
 Yours did.
 Perhaps I’m jaded by all the drivel we have to wade through in order to find something that bleeds and truthfully shines.
 I could feel the pain you were in.
 When creators don’t create they pay a high soul-level price personally, but when they discover why and make the appropriate changes, the gifts accrue to us all.
 Yours is a powerful and especially important message for entrepreneurs, many of whom suffer in quiet for fear of appearing weak or vulnerable.
 Thank you for reminding us all that strength and leadership is sometimes about understanding what our sadness and vulnerabilities are trying to tell us and for sharing all you’ve learned because you chose to listen.

-Avishek Banerjee about 2 years ago
+Avishek Banerjee almost 3 years ago

 A wonderful outpouring that I believe will resonate with a good bunch.
 These are feelings and emotions that most folks who derive true joy from their creations have had or will have at some point of time in journey.
 Anyone who reads this piece will know that they are not alone.
 And that can sometimes mean a world of difference and solace!